-As we see there is different ways to express kill options like -9 or -SIGKILL or -KILL.
-In the kill example we see that our watch ls process is kill with option -9 .
+As we see there are different ways to express kill options like -9 or -SIGKILL or -KILL.
+In the kill example, we see that our watch ls process is killed with option -9.

 As we know for security reasons Linux provides process ownership.
-Process ownership establish security and prevent unprivileged users to interact or kill disowned process.
+Process ownership establishes security and prevents unprivileged users to interact or kill the disowned process.
 Root user or a user which can get root privileges like

-sudoer can kill all process in the system.
+sudoer can kill all processes in the system.

-This is harsh way to kill all process we might kill.
-If we run this command with a regular user it will kill all process related with the user.
+This is a harsh way to kill all the processes we might kill.
+If we run this command with a regular user it will kill all processes related to the user.

 $ kill -9 -1

-We have kill all process related user and the remote connection is closed naturally.
+We have killed all processes related to the user and the remote connection is closed naturally.

 Kill Multiple Processes

 kill command.
-There is also another usage by providing multiple PID’s to the kill command.
-This will kill all provided processes.
-In the example we select two process those PID’s are 1903 and 1948 and than provide these PIDs to the kill command like below.
-After the kill command we check their existence again but there is no process.
+There is also another usage by providing multiple PIDs to the kill command.
+This will kill all the provided processes.
+In the example, we select two processes those PIDs are 1903 and 1948 and then provide these PIDs to the kill command like below.
+After the kill command, we check their existence again but there is no process.

 $ kill 1903 1948